 - University Counsel

-Some of us share rides, take mass transit, ride our bikes, or walk to UMB; but the vast majority of UMB's commuters drive alone.
+Some of us share rides, take mass transit, ride our bikes, or walk to UMB, but the vast majority of UMB's commuters drive alone.
 This contributes to climate change.
-Luckily, the University has a number of programs that encourage commuters to make more sustainable choice, which one suits you?
+Luckily, the University has a number of programs that encourage commuters to make more sustainable choice.
+Which one suits you?

 For those who ride to school/work, the University offers a secured bike cage located on the first floor of the Pratt Street Garage.

 This rideshare program is designed to save you money and reduce your carbon footprint.
 All participants must carpool at least four times per week and share one parking permit with a designated driver.
-Carpools should be comprised of two or more riders.
+Carpools should be composed of two or more riders.

 Other benefits include courtesy parking passes, special CarPOOL parking spaces, and other free giveaways.